 15. Piazza de Ferrari

 When you get to Genoa, it’s best to start in the heart of the city: Piazza de Ferrari.
 A huge ornate fountain is the crown jewel of the square.
 The square lies on the verge between the Old Town and the modern business area framed by 19th-century buildings.
 Boring I know, but it’s a good starting point for exploring the Old Town.
 And while you’re there, you can take a photo with the “GENOA” sign as a proper tourist.
+I liked this square but check the Piazza San Carlo in Turin.
+Turin is my favorite city in Italy and I’ve written a separate article about it.

 14. San Lorenzo Cathedral